F.N.B. Corporation (FNB) Just Got Our Attention

 Is It Worth Investing in F.N.B.
 Corporation (NYSE :FNB) Right Now?

 F.N.B.
-Corporation (NYSE:FNB) scored a price-to-earnings ratio above its average ratio, recording 13.37 x from its present earnings ratio.
+Corporation (NYSE:FNB) scored a price-to-earnings ratio above its average ratio, recording 13.53 x from its present earnings ratio.
 Plus, the 36-month beta value for FNB is at 1.36.
+Opinions of the stock are interesting as 7 analysts out of 9 who provided ratings for F.N.B.
+Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 5 Stocks Under $10 That Are Poised to Take OffInvesting in stocks under $10 could significantly increase the returns on your portfolio, especially if you pick the right stocks!
 Within this report you will find 5 top stocks that offer investors huge upside potential and the best bang for their buck.